 Owners or contractors of such sites do not provide comfortable housing options, and because poor pay binds migrant labourers, they do not even have the choice of renting close by.

 What was common to all these labourers was that they slept on site.
-Not on comfortable bedding, but on thin coir mats, laid out over uneven surfaces.
+Not on comfortable bedding, but on thin coir mats, laid out over uneven cement surfaces.

 Talk Translates to Action: With a little help from a Freedom Fighter

 After the interviews, Rhea realised that this assignment was about more than just a good grade.
-She tells me how it prompted a need for her to make a product that would improve the lives of a huge portion of our population; in a way she knew best.
+She tells me how it prompted a need for her to make a product that would improve the lives of a considerable portion of our population; in a way she knew best.

 Her late Grandfather – a freedom fighter was the inspiration behind the idea.
 Mr Shivchand Ramsarup Gupta (1916-88) was active during the 1930s in the freedom struggle.
 Rhea tells me that his first encounter began when he wore the Gandhi topi to school, and was expelled for doing so!